joanroig/cloud-invoicing/README.md

 # Sheets to invoices

 Little NodeJS project to create compliant German invoices from a Google Sheets accounting document.
+Deployable to Google App Engine and automatable via Apps Script.

 Features: